 Well-fed it’s time to head-out of Nagano, as you are transported to the Jigokudani Monkey Park.
 Your guide will take you along the forest trail which leads to the park, home to the only troop of monkeys in the entire world known to bathe in hot springs, there are no barriers separating you from the wild monkeys, making this a unique and memorable experience.

 Your guide will introduce these truly curious creatures and provide you time to enjoy the unique experience of observing them in close proximity.
 Make sure to bring your camera as you’re going to need it!
 Your guide will then accompany back along the trail and soon have you heading back toward Nagano, the perfect time to sit back, relax, and look through all those monkey photos before the tour returns to Nagano Station and concludes at 17:35.

 What is a ‘shukubo’?

 A ‘shukubo’ is basically a ‘ryokan’, a traditional guesthouse providing lodging to visitors to nearby or within temple and shrine complexes.
 In the past, they provided accommodation to people on pilgrimages, a function they still serve today.
 However, you don’t need to a devotee of any particular faith or on pilgrimage yourself to enjoy staying at one.
-Offering traditional comforts, tranquility and vegetarian menu, Yakuo-in is a conveniently located shukubo in the heart of the temple complex.
-Yakuo-in has a small number of rooms featuring on-floor ‘futon’ bedding, ‘tatami’ matting and low furniture.
+Offering traditional comforts, tranquility and vegetarian menu, our ‘shukubo’ are conveniently located in the heart of the temple complex.
+These rooms feature traditional on-floor ‘futon’ bedding, ‘tatami’ matting, and low furniture.
 Rooms are simple but comfortable and serene with shared bathing facilities – however you can arrange a time to use the shower/bath by yourself.